olshevski/compose-navigation-reimagined/docs/nested-navigation.md

 - It may be useful when you need to have several backstacks at once, as in case of [BottomNavigation](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#BottomNavigation(androidx.compose.ui.Modifier,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,androidx.compose.ui.unit.Dp,kotlin.Function1)), [TabRow](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#TabRow(kotlin.Int,androidx.compose.ui.Modifier,androidx.compose.ui.graphics.Color,androidx.compose.ui.graphics.Color,kotlin.Function1,kotlin.Function0,kotlin.Function0)), or similar, where each item has it's own inner independent layer of navigation.

-- You want to contain some particular flow of screens within a single composable function.
+- You want to contain some particular flow of destinations within a single composable function.
 This flow may also contain some shared static layout elements.

-- You want to share a ViewModel between several screens that logically and visually may be grouped into a single flow.
+- You want to share a ViewModel between several destinations that logically and visually may be grouped into a single flow.

 !!! note
     There is no depth limit for nesting NavHosts.
 In fact, each NavHost is completely oblivious to its placement in the hierarchy.